What is the best SIBO-friendly protein powder?

 What is the SIBO diet?

-There are several key ingredients to a SIBO diet and one of them is protein.
-Getting enough protein is important because SIBO can impair your ability to absorb nutrients from food.
-It is therefore important that you eat enough protein, 1-2 grams per kilogram of body weight, per day.
+Although the SIBO diet is characterized by elimination, there are a few key ingredients, and one of them is protein.
+Eating enough protein is important because SIBO can impair your ability to absorb nutrients from food.
+You should aim to eat 1-2 grams per kilogram of body weight, per day.

-We recommend that you get as much protein as you can from normal food.
-This can be challenging for some people, however, which is where protein powder comes in handy.
+I recommend that you get as much protein as you can from normal food.
+Getting enough protein this way can be challenging, however, which is where protein powder comes in.
 Protein powder is an easy way to boost your intake and ensure that you are meeting your protein goals.
 It can be added to smoothies, oatmeal, yogurt, and even baking.
 That said, not all protein powders are good for you.
+Here are a few ingredients to avoid when buying protein powder.

 Avoid food additives.